TRAVEL

 The Camino is a Christian pilgrimage to Santiago de Compostela that became popular in the Middle Ages.
 Thousands of people walk the pilgrimage each year for a variety of reasons; some of which are, but not limited to, spiritual insight, emotional healing, and personal reflection.

-I found that the pace of the walk, at times, became a meditative experience, challenging me both mentally and physically.
-My boyfriend, now husband, and I began the walk in Saint-Jean-Pied-de-Port, in the South of France.
-Our first two days walking over the Pyrenees Mountains brought torrential rainfall, thunder and lightning, and gusts of wind that ripped the hood right off my poncho.
+When I made my way on the Camino I found the pace of the walk, at times, became a meditative experience challenging me both mentally and physically.
+My boyfriend, now husband, and I began the walk in Saint-Jean-Pied-de-Port in the South of France.
+Our first two days walking over the Pyrenees Mountains brought torrential rainfall, thunder and lightning, and gusts of wind that literally ripped the hood right off my poncho.
 We were drenched by the rain then blown dry by the wind like a carwash over and over again.
-As we reached the peak of the mountain it was as if the whole sky opened up with thunder roaring, and lightning striking through the sky.
-I wondered if it was an ominous warning for me to turn around, that I wasn’t meant to be there.
-Perhaps I wasn’t worthy.
-Though raised as a Roman Catholic, I have not been a practicing Catholic in years.
-I am continually seeking spiritual insight, and have an innate curiosity of religion, but maybe that wasn’t enough.
+We found a brief refuge in a stone hut next to the path, but to avoid being stuck through the night on the side of the mountain, we kept going as soon as we saw a break in the weather.
+As we reached the peak of the mountain it was as if the whole sky opened up with thunder roaring and lightning striking through the sky.
+I wondered if it was some ominous warning for me to turn around.
+Maybe I wasn't worthy of the path I was on.
 Then I thought, it’s just the weather, I’m going to keep walking.
-Those first two days, though challenging, took us to some of the most beautiful overlooks that I have ever seen.
-The days and weeks following brought hotter and hotter cloudless weather reaching over 100 degrees Fahrenheit.
-At times it was grueling, yet we kept walking . . . and walking.
-We walked over hills and mountains, through nearly abandoned historic villages, through cities, along roadways and farms, finding our way to the Atlantic Ocean on the opposite side of Spain, ending in Cape Finisterre, once thought of as the end of the world.
-Along the way, we met people from across the globe, each with a different story.
+By that time, there was no shelter and our only option was to push forward.
+Those first two days, though challenging, took us to some of the most beautiful overlooks.
+The days and weeks following brought hotter and hotter, cloudless weather reaching well over 100 degrees Fahrenheit with miles in between villages.
+It was a record breaking heat wave.
+At times it was grueling and unpleasant, but we kept walking . . . and walking.
+We walked over hills and mountains, through nearly abandoned historic villages, through cities, along roadways and farms eventually finding our way to the Atlantic Ocean on the opposite side of Spain ending in Cape Finisterre, once thought of as the end of the world.
+Along the way we met people from across the globe, each with a different story, some of which were funny and light while others were painful, and difficult to listen to.
 This was a challenging experience, but one I wouldn’t change.
+The path is periodically marked with oyster shells, and a bit of faith is needed that they will point you in the right direction.
+Crosses and Churches are never far away.
+The images below will give you a snapshot of the walk.

-I found that the pace of the walk, at times, became a meditative experience, challenging me both mentally and physically.
-My boyfriend, now husband, and I began the walk in Saint-Jean-Pied-de-Port, in the South of France.
-Our first two days walking over the Pyrenees Mountains brought torrential rainfall, thunder and lightning, and gusts of wind that ripped the hood right off my poncho.
+When I made my way on the Camino I found the pace of the walk, at times, became a meditative experience challenging me both mentally and physically.
+My boyfriend, now husband, and I began the walk in Saint-Jean-Pied-de-Port in the South of France.
+Our first two days walking over the Pyrenees Mountains brought torrential rainfall, thunder and lightning, and gusts of wind that literally ripped the hood right off my poncho.
 We were drenched by the rain then blown dry by the wind like a carwash over and over again.
-As we reached the peak of the mountain it was as if the whole sky opened up with thunder roaring, and lightning striking through the sky.
-I wondered if it was an ominous warning for me to turn around, that I wasn’t meant to be there.
-Perhaps I wasn’t worthy.
-Though raised as a Roman Catholic, I have not been a practicing Catholic in years.
-I am continually seeking spiritual insight, and have an innate curiosity of religion, but maybe that wasn’t enough.
+We found a brief refuge in a stone hut next to the path, but to avoid being stuck through the night on the side of the mountain, we kept going as soon as we saw a break in the weather.
+As we reached the peak of the mountain it was as if the whole sky opened up with thunder roaring and lightning striking through the sky.
+I wondered if it was some ominous warning for me to turn around.
+Maybe I wasn't worthy of the path I was on.
 Then I thought, it’s just the weather, I’m going to keep walking.
-Those first two days, though challenging, took us to some of the most beautiful overlooks that I have ever seen.
-The days and weeks following brought hotter and hotter cloudless weather reaching over 100 degrees Fahrenheit.
-At times it was grueling, yet we kept walking . . . and walking.
-We walked over hills and mountains, through nearly abandoned historic villages, through cities, along roadways and farms, finding our way to the Atlantic Ocean on the opposite side of Spain, ending in Cape Finisterre, once thought of as the end of the world.
-Along the way, we met people from across the globe, each with a different story.
+By that time, there was no shelter and our only option was to push forward.
+Those first two days, though challenging, took us to some of the most beautiful overlooks.
+The days and weeks following brought hotter and hotter, cloudless weather reaching well over 100 degrees Fahrenheit with miles in between villages.
+It was a record breaking heat wave.
+At times it was grueling and unpleasant, but we kept walking . . . and walking.
+We walked over hills and mountains, through nearly abandoned historic villages, through cities, along roadways and farms eventually finding our way to the Atlantic Ocean on the opposite side of Spain ending in Cape Finisterre, once thought of as the end of the world.
+Along the way we met people from across the globe, each with a different story, some of which were funny and light while others were painful, and difficult to listen to.
 This was a challenging experience, but one I wouldn’t change.
+The path is periodically marked with oyster shells, and a bit of faith is needed that they will point you in the right direction.
+Crosses and Churches are never far away.
+The images below will give you a snapshot of the walk.

 The walk